jcdavison/reference_lib/README.md

 ## Reference Material

-I use this to organize learning and sandbox code.
+I use this to organize learning and sandbox code

-## Ruby